Will lockdown lift on 21 June as planned?

-Will lockdown be lifted on 21 June?
-Everything we know so far
+When will lockdown end now that June 21 easing has been delayed?
+Everything we know

-Experts broadly agree that third wave of Covid is here and are calling for delay to unlocking date set by Boris Johnson
+Boris Johnson confirms a four-week delay to ‘Freedom Day’ amid Delta variant surge

-The UK government’s hopes of scrapping the final social restrictions imposed on the public to tackle the coronavirus pandemic appear to be fading fast as the Delta variant of the disease continues to drive up infections.
+The UK government’s hopes of scrapping the final social restrictions imposed on the public to tackle the coronavirus pandemic have been put on hold as the Delta variant of the disease continues to drive up infections.

+At Monday’s 6pm press conference, Boris Johnson confirmed that the lifting of remaining coronavirus restrictions in England will be delayed by four weeks to 19 July.

+It was “sensible to wait just a little longer” and potentially until 19 July, he said, adding he was “confident” no further extensions of lockdown measures will be needed.

-As it stands, Boris Johnson’s roadmap ends on 21 June when the last precautionary measures are due to be lifted but the threat posed by the new strain – thought to be 60 per cent more transmissible than the Alpha variant – is raising doubts about the wisdom of pressing ahead.
+As it stood, Boris Johnson’s roadmap was originally scheduled to end on 21 June when the last precautionary measures were due to be lifted.

+But the threat posed by the new strain – thought to be 60 per cent more transmissible than the Alpha variant – raised doubts about the wisdom of pressing ahead.

+When asked whether he could rule out extending this delay to the easing of lockdown, the prime minister said: “At a certain stage we’re going to have to learn to live with the virus and to manage it as best we can.”

+“At the end of that [four-week delay] ... we do think that we will have built up a very considerable wall of immunity around the whole of the population.”

+The PM told the nation: “This opening up ... has inevitably been accompanied by more infection and more hospitalisation.
+We cannot simply eliminate Covid, we must learn to live with it.”

+He said he wanted the exit from lockdown to be “irreversible”.
+Mr Johnson said many younger people are still un-vaccinated and older people may still be susceptible.
+Those over 24 can book a first vaccine from tomorrow, and ministers hope to give two-thirds of all adults both doses by 19 July.

-Ministers are reportedly considering a delay of up to four weeks – a longer extension than the previously floated two-week period.
-According to The Times, a month-long postponement is being discussed as it would give businesses more “certainty” in reopening, while allowing a higher number of people to finish their course of vaccination.
+A delay of up to four weeks is a longer extension than the previously floated two-week period.
+According to The Times, a month-long postponement would give businesses more “certainty” in reopening, while allowing a higher number of people to finish their course of vaccination.

-The government is understood to be concerned that a two-week delay may end up being extended, causing further setbacks for businesses, while The Guardian reported that chancellor Rishi Sunak is willing to accept a delay of up to a month in order to ensure it is a permanent move.
+The government was understood to be concerned that a two-week delay may end up being extended, causing further setbacks for businesses, while The Guardian reported that chancellor Rishi Sunak was willing to accept a delay of up to a month in order to ensure it is a permanent move.

 While there is significant pressure for a return to normality as the summer weather finally arrives and after more than 14 months of hardship, frustration and uncertainty, the prime minister has previously promised to be guided by “data, not dates” in his decision-making and, at present, the former is not looking good.